 The phenomenon attributed to sleep by scientists as ‘pattern recognition’ dictates that REM sleep is beneficial to the creative process.
 A study has shown that this stage of sleep helps the brain connect unrelated ideas, which in turn aids creative problem-solving.

-Creativity benefits of sleep routines
+2. Creativity boost of sleep routines

 A regular sleeping pattern has many benefits to your life, including better health, mood and weight control.
 Encouraging a regular healthy nights’ sleep will also help you think more clearly and aid memory, making creativity come more easily.